 Commit to receiving updates and requests for prayer from students going through a pivotal transitional point in their lives.

 Provide mentoring and leadership to students.
 Position requires a two-year commitment to 10-12 hours a week with kids and the leadership team after completing a nine-week training.

-If you don’t see anything that looks like a fit for you, simply email our Administrative Assistant, Barb Byrum.
-She assists with our community volunteer opportunities and can help you get plugged in!
+If you don’t see anything that looks like a fit for you, simply email our Missions Director, Ruth Ann Orr.
+She oversees our community volunteer opportunities and can help you get plugged in!